The beginning of my story.

 After all my experiences of working with the arts, I wanted to see if what I had learnt would possibly help others.
-So I put together the tools that I had been using and created a workshop.
+So I put together the tools that I had been using and created a workshop called Grieve with Gusto.

-I loved creating and working with the first participants in the in-person workshops.
-I saw early on that there was something extremely special when women come together and create.
+I loved creating and working with the first participants during the in-person workshops.
+I saw early on that there was something extremely special when women came together to talk and create.

-Empowered Childless was born, I felt like I had given birth to something huge and with the virtual online retreat last year (Sept 2019) and 24 amazing guests supporting the cause to empower childless men and women I felt like I had come alive again.
+In 2019, Empowered Childlessness was born.
+I felt like I had given birth to something huge and with the virtual online retreat in Sept 2019 and 24 amazing guests supporting the cause to empower childless men and women.
+I felt like I had become alive again.